Lake Tahoe evacuees hope to return home as wildfire slows - NewsBreak

 With more than one third of the 334-square-mile (866-square-kilometer) blaze surrounded, authorities allowed more people back into their homes on the western and northern sides of the fires Friday afternoon.

-Mandatory evacuation orders on the Nevada side of the state line were lifted, but some areas remained on a warning status.
-Douglas County authorities urged residents to stay alert, saying the fire still has the potential to threaten homes.

-Meanwhile, there was no timeline for allowing the return of 22,000 South Lake Tahoe residents.
-Authorities were taking the decision on whether to lift South Lake Tahoe's evacuation day by day.
+But there was no timeline for allowing the return of 22,000 South Lake Tahoe residents and others across the state line in Douglas County, Nevada who were evacuated days ago.
+Authorities were taking that decision day by day.

 “It’s all based on fire behavior," said Jake Cagle, a fire operations section chief.
 “For now, things are looking good ... we’re getting close.”